Skip to main content

 Historically, May Baskets were usually filled with flowers, and that's still a fun way to go.
 Because not much is in bloom by May 1st in Siouxland, if you don't have any flowers to cut from your own yard yet, a fun option is to get some seedlings from a garden center like Menards, Bomgaars, Wilmes, Home Depot, or Lowe's and replant them into a cute little pot, bucket, or cup.

-But the classic modern Sioux City May Basket is filled with popcorn and candies!
+But the classic modern Sioux City May Basket is filled with popcorn and candies.
 I feel like this is especially perfect considering that we have our popcorn company--Jolly Time--and chocolate company--Palmer's--locally and both have delicious factory stores!

-Another option is go with pre-packaged treats.
+Another option is pre-packaged treats.
 I really recommend this if you don't know the people you're gifting very well (like your kids might have a friend from school whose parents you don't know well), or if you are intending to be truly sneaky, as people may be unlikely to eat loose treats if they aren't sure of its origins.
 Luckily there are still lots of options for this.
-You could do unpopped bags of Jolly Time microwave popcorn so they can make their own, or you can buy small bags of popcorn like Pirate's Booty brand, or even a box of Cracker Jacks!
+You could do unpopped bags of Jolly Time microwave popcorn so they can make their own, or you can buy small bags of popcorn like Pirate's Booty brand, or even a box of Cracker Jacks.

 The Delivery